Dubai International Airport

 Landmark Cathedral or Temple

-Historic houses of worship give insight into Sintra National Palace Tickets and Guided Tours’s architectural styles and community roots.
+Historic houses of worship give insight into Tickets and tours for the Archaeological Site of Carmona’s architectural styles and community roots.
 Many offer guided tours and quiet courtyards.

 Iconic Public Square or Old Town